Zircon-Finance/zircon-protocol/README.md

 Our architecture works on top of Uniswap v2, enabling the creation of two Pylons per pair, which handle the single-sided liquidity provision.
 Each Pylon holds both UniV2 LP tokens of its associated pool and a percentage of reserves of both tokens in the pair.
 Pylon extends on the basic Uniswap Pair ERC-20 token with the Zircon Pool Token, which is an ERC-20 representation for the Float and Anchor Shares.

-Our Pylon Router, handles all the communication, between the user and the Pylon.
+Our Pylon Router handles all the communication between the user and the Pylon.

 ## Running tests